 - BEC: Shades of grey: duty of care Read More

 - No result in second T20 against India Read More

 - Rosberg wins in Belgium as Hamilton beats odds to podium Read More

-- GET REAL: Agents of white supremacy Read More
+- GET REAL: Schooling a sound strategy Read More

 Former Prime Minister Owen Arthur has called on the National Organization of Women (NOW) and church leaders to speak out against what he termed a “nasty onslaught” by Minister of Finance Chris Sinckler on June Fowler, chairman of the Barbados Investors and Policyholders Alliance (BIPA).
 Speaking Sunday night at a Barbados Labour Party (BLP) public meeting at Savannah Road, Bush Hall, St Michael, Arthur read from what he indicated was a transcript of Sinckler’s speech at Clevedale, Black Rock, St Michael, last Friday.
 He called the attack on Fowler “the purest political sewage that has ever infested a political platform in Barbados”.
 Pointing out that Fowler had only tried to correct a mistake which she perceived Sinckler had made when he spoke about the CLICO situation last week, Arthur lamented: “A decent Barbadian woman, just seeking to correct a mistake that Chris Sinckler put in the public domain and she is subject to abuse on a scale that churns and sickens the stomach."